rajesh-s/rajesh-s.github.io/_pages/about.md

 Hello there!
 I focus on research in Computer Architecture and Systems, especially in the context of Machine Learning.
 At ARM, I work on improving the scalability and efficiency of Computer Systems, with an emphasis on optimizing datacenter infrastructure for emerging workloads.

-My prior experience has focused on addressing challenges in memory systems, including improving memory coherency and optimizing concurrency for multithreaded and parallel computing environments.
-Additionally, I have worked on making heterogeneous systems more performant.

 I earned my graduate degree from [University of Wisconsin-Madison](https://www.wisc.edu/), where I worked with [Prof. Matt Sinclair](https://pages.cs.wisc.edu/~sinclair/) at the [Heterogeneous Architectures Lab](https://research.cs.wisc.edu/hal/people.html), on mechanisms to promote data reuse in HPC & ML workloads on chiplet-based GPU architectures.

+I have a strong background in addressing challenges in parallel computer architecture and optimizing the performance of heterogeneous systems.
+Some of my prior work includes improving memory coherence, hardware acceleration, and optimizing concurrency in multithreaded and parallel computing environments.
 I've previously worked at [AMD Research](https://www.amd.com/en/corporate/research.html), [Qualcomm](https://www.qualcomm.com) and [Analog Devices, Inc.](https://www.analog.com/en/product-category/sharc-audio-processors-socs.html) across various layers of abstraction in Computer Architecture.